What makes consumers tick when it comes to seafood?

 Discount offers appear to be the greatest incentive for consumers, when it comes to purchase – with 49% wanting to see more money off deals.
 Marketing fish as ‘easy to prepare’ would also encourage them to buy.

 There’s a lot to consider so we’ve pulled together a summary document and a video presentation which share the main facts and figures alongside practical suggestions for how industry can act on the findings.
-You can access the summary, presentation and full research report from our State of the Nation webpage.
+You can access the summary, presentation and full research report from our consumer research webpage:

 The research has given the Seafish consumer marketing team an invaluable data and insights platform to cement and build a new strategy and brand, which we’ll be launching in the summer.
 We’re keen to take key learnings and ensure we do our bit to enhance attitudes and perceptions of seafood consumption across the customer journey.